CyberArcenal/collectly/README.md

 - **Notification Logs** – track email/SMS notifications sent to borrowers.
 - **Device (Printer) Manager** – configure receipt printers (USB, network, Bluetooth), test print, set default.
 - **System Settings** – centralised configuration for general, collections, loans, notifications, reports, integrations, and audit/security.
+- **Robust Transaction Safety** – all write operations are wrapped in database transactions.
+If any step fails, changes are rolled back.
+The payment creation includes **explicit validations** (e.g., debt existence, positive amount, valid date, and soft‑delete check) to catch errors early.
+- **Built‑in Reconciliation** – the system can recalculate `paidAmount` from the sum of active payments to fix any rare inconsistencies (available as an admin tool).

 ### Additional
 - **Dark / Light Theme** – theme toggling via CSS variables.